KenHarlbar/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 3. 3-add_dnodeint_end.c - adds a new node at the end of a dlistint_t list.

 4. 4-free_dlistint.c - frees a dlistint_t list.

+5. 5-get_dnodeint.c - returns the nth node of a dlistint_t linked list.